 3D2N Batam Island Getaway Itinerary

-We love to travel but with limited paid vacation leave and small budget, even a weekend getaway to Batam has to be executed carefully so that we maximize our time to the fullest to sample yummy Indonesian local food and enjoy relaxing & affordable body massage.
+We love to travel but with limited paid vacation leave and small budget, even a weekend getaway to Batam has to be planned and executed carefully so that we maximize our time to the fullest to sample the yummy Indonesian local food, and enjoy the relaxing and affordable body massage.

 Our plan for a 3D2N Batam trip starts with everyone assembles at Harbour Front Ferry Terminal at 6.30pm in order catch a 7.20pm ferry on a Friday evening and return to Singapore on a Sunday evening.
 If this doesn’t work out as planned, we are still in time to catch the next ferry at 8.20pm.
 The worse scenario is to catch the last ferry that leaves Singapore at 9.20pm.